 The British official documents state that 379 people died in Jallianwala Bagh Massacre but many believe this figure to be dubious.

-‘Sewa Samiti’, a charitable organization did house-to-house survey to reach a more accurate figure and traced 530 killed.
-This survey was conducted at the time when people were scared and hesitant to talk openly about it.
+‘Sewa Samiti’, a charitable organization did a house-to-house survey to reach a more accurate figure and traced 530 killed.
+This survey was conducted at a time when people were scared and hesitant to talk openly about it.

 Pandit Madan Mohan Malviya and Gandhiji believed that at least 1000 died during the massacre and in the aftermath.

 Due to the curfew, people who got injured during the massacre, could not be given proper treatment and lost their lives.
 Many died in the well that they jumped into in order to save their lives.